 Parent's biggest concerns when I used to complete this assessments in a clinic space is that, "my child acts differently at home" or "my child needs more time adjusting to a new environment", but completing the speech-language assessment in your own home solves this problem.
 We get to really see how your child communicates in their natural environment with you!
 It is a true indicator of what your child can communicate.

-Feel free to book your first phone consultation for free!
-We currently have no wait list!
 Please contact us on our Let's Chat page.